Geometric properties of unit groups of von Neumann's continuous rings: Escape dynamics

 \begin{cor} Let $R$ be a non-discrete irreducible, continuous ring.
 Then $\GL(R)$, endowed with the rank topology, is bounded in the sense of Bourbaki. \end{cor}

 \begin{proof} Our Theorem~\ref{theorem:bounded} asserts that $\GL(R) = \ball_{1/n}(\GL(R),d_{R})^{n+1}$ for every $n \in \N_{>0}$, which readily entails the desired conclusion. \end{proof}

 We conclude this note by discussing a consequence of Corollary~\ref{corollary:bounded} for the unit group of a certain example of a non-discrete irreducible, continuous ring arising naturally from an arbitrary field $K$ as follows.
 The inductive limit $R$ of the rings relative to the embeddings is easily seen to be regular.
 Since ${\rk_{\M_{2^{n+1}}(K)}} \circ {\iota_{n}} = {\rk_{\M_{2^{n}}(K)}}$ for each $n \in \N$, the rank functions of $\M_{2^{n}}(K)$ $(n \in \N)$ jointly extend to a rank function $\rho$ on $R$.
-The metric completion of $(R,d_{\rho})$, which we denote by $\M_{\infty}(K)$, constitutes a non-discrete irreducible, continuous ring~\cite{NeumannExamples,Halperin68}.
+The metric completion of $(R,d_{\rho})$, which we denote by $\M_{\infty}(K)$, is a non-discrete irreducible, continuous ring~\cite{NeumannExamples,Halperin68} such that $\cent(\M_{\infty}(K)) = \M_{2^{0}}(K) \cong K$~\cite[Theorem~2.8(c)]{Goodearl78}.
+Moreover, as established in~\cite[Theorem~1]{Halperin68}, the sequence $(2^{n})_{n \in \N}$ may be replaced by any factor sequence of natural numbers without altering the isomorphism type of the resulting ring $\M_{\infty}(K)$.